hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 ### Usage

 *pandas* standard import alias is `pd`: `import pandas as pd`.
-The following sections provide an overview of basic *pandas* functions and much more functionalities are documented at the [developer's docs](https://pandas.pydata.org/pandas-docs/stable/user_guide/index.html).
+The following sections provide an overview of basic *pandas* functions and much more functionalities are documented in the [developer's docs](https://pandas.pydata.org/pandas-docs/stable/user_guide/index.html).

 ### Data frames & series
 The below code block illustrates the creation of *pandas* data frames, the core object of *pandas*.
 Note the difference between a 1-dimensional series (corresponds to a one-column data frame), and a 2-dimensional data frame with **row (=index)** and column names.
 The default row names number rows starting from 0 (unlike Office software that starts at row no. 1), without column names.
 Column names can be initially defined as a [list](hypy_pybase.html#list) and replaced with a [dictionary](hypy_pybase.html#dict) that maps the initial list entries to new names.